zf-fr/zfr-mailchimp/README.md

 ### How to use it ?

 You will notice that the method names below does not always have a 1-to-1 mapping with the API names.
-For instance, most method that imply retrieving something are prefixed by "get".
+For instance, most methods that imply retrieving something are prefixed by "get".

 However, there is an exact mapping for parameters.
 Therefore, you just need to refer to the official documentation for a given method (links are given below).
 Here is an example with the [subscribe](http://apidocs.mailchimp.com/api/2.0/lists/subscribe.php) method: